RazviOverflow/razvioverflow.github.io/_247ctf/hidden-flag-function.md

 One important thing is getting the address of `flag` function.
 Since the binary is not PIC/PIE (position independent), the .text section addresses won't change between executions.
 That is, we can hardcode the address `0x08048576`.

-In order to exploit the binary I will be using [pwntools](https://github.com/Gallopsled/pwntools). **PLEASE BEAR IN MIND** that the data you want to overwrite and place on the stack must be [LITTLE ENDIAN](https://stackoverflow.com/questions/25938669/is-little-endian-a-byte-or-bit-order-in-x86-architecture#:~:text=IA%2D32%20processors%20are%20%E2%80%9Clittle,from%20the%20least%20significant%20byte.&text=In%20computing%2C%20memory%20commonly%20stores,8%2Dbit%20units%20called%20bytes.).
+In order to exploit the binary I will be using [pwntools](https://github.com/Gallopsled/pwntools). **<red>PLEASE BEAR IN MIND</red>** that the data you want to overwrite and place on the stack must be [LITTLE ENDIAN](https://stackoverflow.com/questions/25938669/is-little-endian-a-byte-or-bit-order-in-x86-architecture#:~:text=IA%2D32%20processors%20are%20%E2%80%9Clittle,from%20the%20least%20significant%20byte.&text=In%20computing%2C%20memory%20commonly%20stores,8%2Dbit%20units%20called%20bytes.).
 Pwntools' [packing](https://docs.pwntools.com/en/stable/util/packing.html) (p32() or p64()) functions already convert the numbers for us.

 ```python
 # RazviOverflow